A Week of Gabriel Fauré Appreciation at NYU

 Yoojung Kim

 In 2011 and 2012, during a time when she spent many long days out, arriving home late at night Yoojung Kim would seek comfort and renewal by expressing her emotions through improvisation at the piano, recording her improvisations with the voice memo app on her phone.
 The gloomier her mood, the more inspired she would be.
 “It was like writing a journal, with my fingers writing sounds through my songs.”
 At the time, these recorded improvisations remained secret.
 But more recently, on the Artist Faculty in Piano Studies at NYU Steinhardt, she has felt an increasing desire to share them.
 On Thursday, bearing the title Midnight Monologues, their premiere will be the foundation of her recital at the Tenri Cultural Institute.
-Interleaving between the Monologues, Professor Kim will play works by Scriabin and Debussy, and read her poetry.
+Interleaving between the Monologues, Professor Kim will play works by Scriabin and Debussy.

 Puzzle Completed: Tobias van der Pals and Pål Eide at Carnegie Hall